 ADAPRIME - Ada and Prime

 As you might already know, Ada the Ladybug is a farmer.
 She grows many vegetables and trees and she wants to distinguish between them.
-For this purpose she bought a funny signs, which contains a few digits.
-The digits on the sign could be arbitrarily permuted (yet not added/removed).
+For this purpose she bought some funny signs, which contains a few digits.
+The digits on the sign could be arbitrarily permuted (yet not added or removed).
 Ada likes prime numbers so she want the signs to be prime (and obviously distinct).
 Can you find the number of signs with prime number which could be obtained?

 NOTE: Number can't have leading zero!